• Skip to primary navigation

 Search Coil as given in the text1

-The circuit depends upon the presence of a metal detector interfering with the electromagnetic field generated by coil L1.
+The circuit work when metal come close and disturb the electromagnetic field made by coil L1.

 Formula: